autumn-mck/site-astro/src/content/markdownPosts/uses/index.md

 **Screen**: Second-hand 27 inch 1080p 60Hz VA (Not perfect, but hard to beat for the price of free that I got it for)
 **Keyboard**: Keychron K3 Pro - feels great to type on, not too loud, not too big.
 Perfectly gets out of the way to allow me to do whatever I'm doing
-**Mouse**: Logitech G502 HERO - I like it a lot but wouldn't recommend it, as I'm now on my seccond - the first developed serious issues with double clicking when it was only clicked once
+**Mouse**: Logitech G502 HERO - I like it a lot but wouldn't recommend it, as I'm now on my second - the first developed serious issues with double clicking when it was only clicked once
 **Headphones**: Beyerdynamic DT 990s - Great open back headphones!
 Comfy and they sound good.

 ### Laptop